On average, annual vet expenses are estimated at $354 for dogs and around $234 for cats

 Routine care cover is an optional add-on that can take some of the sting out of paying all these costs at once.

-If you want insurance for your pet, we recommend getting it when your pet is still young before it develops any condition that might restrict your cover.
+If you want pet insurance, we recommend getting it when they’re still young before they develop any condition that might restrict your cover.

 The cons of pet insurance